Morse-Smale complexes on convex polyhedra: Morse =Smale complex generated by a smooth convex body

 Observe that if $x \neq y$ are critical points of $\rho_K$, then $A(x) \cap D(x) = \{ x \}$, and $A(x) \cap D(y)$ is the union of all integral curves with origin $x$ and destination $y$.
-Clearly, the vertices of the Morse-Smale complex of $\rho_K$ are the critical points of $\rho_K$, and if $x$ is a stable and $y$ is an unstable point, then $A(x) \cap D(y)$ is an open set in $\Sph^2$, implying that it is a face of the complex.
+Clearly, the vertices of the Morse\==Smale complex of $\rho_K$ are the critical points of $\rho_K$, and if $x$ is a stable and $y$ is an unstable point, then $A(x) \cap D(y)$ is an open set in $\Sph^2$, implying that it is a face of the complex.
 On the other hand, the same does not hold if $x$ or $y$ is a saddle point since every saddle point is the origin, and also the destination, of exactly two integral curves, corresponding to edges of the complex.
-It is well known (cf. e.g. Lemma 1 in \cite{edelsbrunner_morse_smale}) that every face of the Morse-Smale complex is bounded by four edges, and the four critical points in the boundary are a stable, a saddle, an unstable and a saddle point, in this cyclic order, where the two saddle points may coincide.
+It is well known (cf. e.g. Lemma 1 in \cite{edelsbrunner_morse_smale}) that every face of the Morse\==Smale complex is bounded by four edges, and the four critical points in the boundary are a stable, a saddle, an unstable and a saddle point, in this cyclic order, where the two saddle points may coincide.

-\begin{definition} The topological graph $G$ on $\Sph^2$, whose vertices are the critical points of $\rho_K$, and whose edges are the edges of the Morse-Smale complex, is called the \emph{Morse-Smale graph} generated by $\rho_K$ \cite{holmes}.
+\begin{definition} The topological graph $G$ on $\Sph^2$, whose vertices are the critical points of $\rho_K$, and whose edges are the edges of the Morse\==Smale complex, is called the \emph{Morse\==Smale graph} generated by $\rho_K$ \cite{holmes}.
 This graph is usually regarded as a \emph{$3$-colored} quadrangulation of $\Sph^2$, where the `colors' of the vertices are the three types of a critical point. \end{definition}

-\section{Generating the gradient vector field on a polyhedral surface: local properties of the function $N_{\partial P}$}
+\section{Generating the gradient vector field on a polyhedral surface: local properties of the function~$\boldsymbol{N_{\partial P}}$}

 In the remaining part of the paper we deal with a convex polyhedron $P \subset \Re^3$ containing $o$ in its interior.
 We note that the concepts of equilibrium points and nondegeneracy of convex polyhedra are already established in the literature \cite{balancing, Conway}.
 The following definition is from \cite{balancing}.